ryanmoran/explorations/0004-skaffold/README.md

   Normal  Started    5m6s  kubelet            Started container web
 ```

-There is a lot out output above, but the key thing to notice is that the
+There is a lot of output above, but the key thing to notice is that the
 command that will be run by the container has changed to `node
 --inspect=0.0.0.0:9229 src/index.js`.
 We can see that in this snippet: